The Activities

 Refer if the child misses 1 of the 10mm (6/12) symbols with either eye.

-Explanation of Failed Screening Result – Visual Acuity
+Explanation of Referred Screening Result – Visual Acuity

 “When the letters become small you seem to have a little difficulty seeing them.
 I suggest you have a further eye test”.